 Nearly 60% of the reports submitted to the watchdog last year were by consumer banks.

-Organisations have been obliged to report certain types of security breaches since the introduction of the EU’s General Data Protection Regulation (GDPR) in May 2018, and this is likely to have contributed to the spike.
+Organisations have been obliged to report certain types of security breaches since the introduction of the EU’s General Data Protection Regulation (GDPR) in May 2018.
+This is likely to have contributed to the spike.

 However, there has also been an increasing number of cyber-attacks on the industry, insist RSM, the tax and consulting firm that made the FoI request.